Nymphaea nouchali var. caerulea: Uses

 The rootstock of the blue water lily was collected and eaten in western South Africa around 1800, either raw or in curries, in particular by the Cape Malays and farming communities in the Cape, although this practice has now died out.

-Some evidence indicates the effects of plants including N. caerulea that contain the psychoactive alkaloid aporphine were known to both the Maya and the Ancient Egyptians.
-The mildly sedating effects of N. caerulea makes it a candidate (among several) for the fruit of the lotus tree eaten by the mythical Lotophagi in Homer's Odyssey.
+It has been suggested that it was used in ancient Egypt for religious rituals and sexual enhancement, due to the purported presence of apomorphine, which is also used today to treat erectile dysfunction.

-This lotus has been used to produce perfumes since ancient times; it is also used in aromatherapy.
+This water lily has been used to produce perfumes since ancient times; it is also used in aromatherapy.
+According to a multimodal analytical study, traces of Peganum harmala, and Nymphaea nouchali var. caerulea were identified in an Egyptian ritual Bes-vase, of the 2nd century BCE.

+Researchers at the University of California, Berkeley, have investigated the authenticity of blue lotus (Nymphaea caerulea) flowers sold on online marketplaces like Etsy.
+The research involved comparing the alkaloid content of flowers purchased online with that of verified Nymphaea caerulea specimens cultivated at the UC Botanical Garden's Virginia Haldan Tropical House.
+The analysis revealed that the authentic Egyptian blue lotus contained significantly higher levels of nuciferine, a psychoactive compound, than the Etsy-sourced samples.
+This finding suggests that many flowers sold online as blue lotus are, in fact, visually similar water lilies but not the authentic Nymphaea caerulea.
+Liam McEvoy, who led the study, concluded, "The stuff being sold online is not the same, and our findings suggest the blue lotus is actually unique in comparison to other water lilies."

 Cultivation

 It is grown as an ornamental plant for water gardens in tropical to subtropical regions around the world.
 It is easy to grow in ponds in any part of Southern Africa, including the highveld, and is hardy to -1 °C.

 'Valentina's Pale Blue Eyes' is a registered cultivar of this species from 2018, bred in Italy partially from a clone known as 'Rwanda'.

+The Longwood Gardens in Kennett Square, Pennsylvania has had Nymphaea caerulea in their water lilly collection since 1963. with photos of a real Nymphaea caerulea posted on their social media as recent as 2019.